 1. The Ungrateful Guinea Pig

-“The guinea pig and I are enemies,” I told Mina, my blue pit bull, as I gathered a small carrot and some lettuce from our backyard greenhouse.
+“The guinea pig and I are enemies,” I told Mina, my blue pit bull, as I gathered a small carrot and some lettuce from our backyard garden.
 “He besieges himself, but sees me as the besieger.
 And when he needs food or water — fuck me — those squeals and whistles echo through the house at a volume seemingly impossible for such a runt.
 The little bastard is ungrateful.”

 “As are all living things,” Mina replied.